H. T. Kung

-Hsiang-Tsung Kung (孔祥重 (Kǒng Xiángzhòng); born November 9, 1945) is a Taiwanese-American computer scientist.
-He is the William H. Gates Professor of Computer Science at Harvard University.
+Hsiang-Tsung Kung (孔祥重 (Kǒng Xiángzhòng); born November 9, 1945) is a Taiwanese computer scientist who is the William H. Gates Professor of Computer Science at Harvard University.

 Kung's early research in parallel computing produced the systolic array in 1979, which has since become a core computational component of hardware accelerators for artificial intelligence, including Google's Tensor Processing Unit (TPU).
 Similarly, he proposed optimistic concurrency control in 1981, now a key principle in memory and database transaction systems, including MySQL, Apache CouchDB, Google's App Engine, and Ruby on Rails.

 Early life and education

-Kung was born in Shanghai on November 9, 1945, and grew up in Taiwan.
-After high school, he earned a bachelor's degree in mathematics from National Tsing Hua University in 1968, then went to the United States for graduate studies.
-In 1971, he moved from the University of Washington to Carnegie Mellon with Joseph F. Traub, when the latter was appointed head of CMU's computer science department.
-Kung's graduate research at Carnegie Mellon focused on computational complexity and parallel computation, and he completed his thesis, "Topics in Analytic Computation Complexity," in 1973.
+Kung was born in Shanghai, China, on November 9, 1945, and grew up in Taiwan.
+After high school, he graduated from National Tsing Hua University with a bachelor's degree in mathematics in 1968.
+He then began graduate studies at the University of Washington but moved to Carnegie Mellon University in 1971 with Joseph F. Traub when Traub was appointed head of the computer science department there.

+In 1973, Kung earned his Ph.D. in computer science from Carnegie Mellon.
+His graduate research focused on computational complexity and parallel computation.
+His doctoral dissertation was titled, "Topics in Analytic Computation Complexity".